yadvi12/Automating-Hadoop-Cluster-on-AWS-Cloud-using-Terraform/README.md

 ## Automating-Hadoop-Cluster-on-AWS-Cloud-using-Terraform

-The goal is to install a Hadoop Cluster on machines running Linux on top of AWS Cloud.
+The goal is to install a Hadoop Cluster on machines running Linux on top of AWS public cloud.

 ## Usage